Quantum Holonomy Fields: -algebras and categorical independence

 In Fig. \ref{otimesprime}, the morphisms $\iota_{A_{i}}:A_{i}\to A_{i} \free B_{i}$ and $\iota_{B_{i}}:B_{i}\to A_{i} \free B_{i}$ are drawn in blue.
-In fact, it is easily seen that preserving the trace for these morphisms is equivalent to commutativity of the four triangles in Fig. \ref{otimesprime}.
-To show that the free product $f \free g$ preserves traces, it is enough to show commutativity of the two outer faces, the ones bordered with blue arrows.
-Commutativity of these two faces is implied by the universal property satisfied by $\otimes$.
-In conclusion, the arrow $f\sqcup g$ is equal to a composition of blue arrows and is thus trace preserving.
-Assume that $A_{2} = B_{2}$.
+In fact, it is easily seen that preserving the trace for these morphisms is equivalent to the commutativity of the four triangles in Fig. \ref{otimesprime}.
+To show that the free product $f \free g$ preserves traces, it is enough to show the commutativity of the two outer faces, the ones bordered with the blue peripheral arrows sharing the curved downward arrow as an edge.
+The commutativity of these two faces is implied by the universal property satisfied by $\otimes$.
+In conclusion, the arrow $f\sqcup g$ is equal to a composition of blue arrows and is thus trace-preserving.
+Assume that $\mathcal{A}_2 = B_{2}$.
 If the two morphisms $f$ and $g$ are $\otimes$-independent then they are also $\otimes^{\prime}$-independent.
-Hence, in the sequel, there is no loss in replacing the tensor product $\otimes$ by $\otimes^{\prime}$ and thus assuming that the underlying involutive algebra of the tensor product of two probability spaces is the free product of the algebras.
-We provide a few examples of monoidal structures with inclusions on the categories of Probability spaces and amalgamated probability spaces, see \cite{franz2004theory} for a detailed overview. \begin{enumerate}[ 1.] \item The category $\Prob(\mathbb{C})$ of complex probability spaces can be endowed with several monoidal structures, there are three of them that will be interesting for the present work and are denoted by $\hat{\otimes}$, $*$ and $\diamond$.
-Let $(A,E_{A})$ and $(B,E_{B})$ two probability spaces; $E_{A}:A\to\mathbb{C}$ and $E_{B}:B\to\mathbb{C}$ are two complex positive unital linear forms. \begin{enumerate}[ a.] \item The linear for $E_{A}\,\hat{\otimes}\,E_{B}$ is a linear form on the free product of algebras $A \sqcup B$ and is defined by, for an alternating word $s\in A\free B$,by:
+Hence, in the sequel, there is no loss in replacing the monoidal product $\otimes$ by $\otimes^{\prime}$ and thus assuming that the underlying involutive algebra of the monoidal product of two probability spaces is the free product of the algebras.
+We provide a few examples of monoidal structures with inclusions on the categories of amalgamated probability spaces, see \cite{franz2004theory} for a detailed overview.
+Of which we recall the definition.

+With $R$ an involutive unital complex algebra, we denote by $\Prob(R)$ the category whose objects are pairs $(A, E_A)$ where $A$ is \emph{bimodule algebra} over $R$ endowed with a compatible involution and an \emph{expectation} $E_A: A\to R$ is bimodule map compatible with the involutions on $A$ and $R$.
+Recall that a bimodule algebra is at the same time a right module algebra and a left module algebra, that the two actions commute and they satisfy the cross-associativity $(r_1a)r_2=r_1(ar_2)$, $r_1,r_2 \in R, a \in A$.
+Morphisms between two amalgamated probability spaces are expectations preserving involutive bimodule algebra morphisms.
+When $R=\C$, we simply call $\Prob(C)$ the category of probability spaces.